-To involve member agencies in the discussion of local transit needs, service planning, and projects, staff is recommending reorganizing the Technical Advisory Committee to be comprised of a representative from each member agency and a representative of the Tulare County Association of Governments.
+To involve member agencies in the discussion of local transit needs, service planning, and projects, staff is recommending reorganizing the Technical Advisory Committee to be comprised of a representative from each member agency.
 Like the Tulare County Association of Government's Technical Advisory Committee, the Technical Advisory Committee would meet the Thursday before the monthly Tulare County Regional Transit Agency board meeting.